marsdrums/test-tutorial/geom-thickness/index.md

 # Thickness

-If you had a pencil and paper, and you had to draw a duck, what would your drawing look like?
-I had fun putting together a patch that takes a Jitter geomerty and draws some lines along the contours of the mesh.
+A very common operation on a mesh is diplacing the triangles of which it is composed.
+Althoug not evident on a closed mesh, when displaced, the triangles look flat and volumeless.
+This custom geometry script takes a Jitter geometry and extrudes the triangles of which it is composed along the vertex normals.

 ## Let's thicken them up

-Open the patch *contours.maxpat*.
+Open the patch *thickness.maxpat*

 ![](./images/geom-thickness_001.gif)